astrapi69/jgeohash/README.md

 Version 1.4.3
 -------------
+Extend functionality to calculate distance from two Points, Positions, coordinate values(latitude, longitude) or two geohash values in meters.
-Created a new class for keeping data of the neighbors cells from the given geohash to cardinal directions.
+Created a new class for keeping data of the neighbors cells from the given geohash to cardinal directions for the first and second ring region.

 Version 1.4.2